 How Do Natural Gas Class 8 Trucks Work?

 Heavy-duty compressed natural gas (CNG) vehicles work much like gasoline-powered vehicles with internal combustion engines.
-Many heavy-duty vehicles use spark-ignited natural gas systems, but some systems use a diesel compression injection.
+Many heavy-duty natural gas vehicles use spark-ignited natural gas systems, but some systems use a diesel-like compression injection.
 In a spark-ignited system, the engine functions the same way as a gasoline engine.
 Natural gas is stored in multiple fuel tanks, or cylinders, typically behind the cab of the vehicle.
-A CNG fuel system transfers high-pressure natural gas from the fuel tank to the engine’s intake manifold or combustion chamber.
-The pressure is then reduced to a level compatible with the engine fuel injection system, and the fuel is introduced into the intake manifold or combustion chamber, where it is mixed with air.
-The fuel-air mixture is then compressed and ignited by a spark plug.
+The CNG fuel system transfers high-pressure gas from the fuel tank through the fuel lines, where a pressure regulator reduces the pressure to a level compatible with the engine fuel injection system.
+Finally, the fuel is introduced into the intake manifold or combustion chamber, where it is mixed with air and then compressed and ignited by a spark plug.
 Learn more about natural gas vehicles.

 Key Components of a Natural Gas Class 8 Truck